 It gets bonus points for not leaving any stains on the hands.
-I’ve found it to be very effective with both my boys.
+I’ve found it to be very effective with both of my boys.

 Wipes: You definitely need wipes.
 LOADS of it.
 Again, I find Mamia Sensitive baby wipes (Aldi’s brand) to be the best value for money around.